Vexizzz/dms1_blogg/posts/w07s2-navigation.md

 ![Train](w07s2/train.png)

 I also made stairs using only cubes, with the help of the "rect tool" which I found incredibly useful throughout the entire process as it was easy to use and navigate.
+I did not go far too much, however, as I wanted to keep it simple so I could figure out where I should proceed next.

 ![Stairs](/w07s2/stairs.png)